The-Obstacle-Is-The-Way/Clarity-AI-Backend/docs/Authentication_System.md

 3. **Authenticated Requests**:
    - Client includes access token in Authorization header
-   - System validates token signature, expiration, and blacklist status
+   - System validates token signature and expiration
+   - ⚠️ Blacklist status check is NOT implemented
    - If valid, request is processed with user context
    - If invalid, 401 Unauthorized response is returned